 Tieback & Tiedown Anchors

-Williams Grade 150 KSI All-Thread Bars, Grade 75 All-Thread Bars, Geo-Drill Injection Anchors and 270 KSI low relaxation strand have been successfully used as Prestressed Ground Anchors for a wide variety of Civil Engineering applications.
+Williams Grade 150 KSI All-Thread Bars, Grade 75 & Grade 80 All-Thread Bars, Geo-Drill Injection Anchors and 270 KSI low relaxation strand have been successfully used as Prestressed Ground Anchors for a wide variety of Civil Engineering applications.
 Bonded deep into the ground using cementitious grout, these anchors transfer necessary forces to resists walls from overturning, water tanks from uplift, towers from uplift, dams from rotating and other naturally or phenomenally occurring forces applied to structures.
 Anchors are designed and fabricated to the latest standards as set forth in the Post-Tensioning Institute’s Recommendations for Prestressd Rock and Soil Anchors.
 Anchor capacity is a function of the steel capacity as well as the geotechnical holding capacity.
-Steel capacity should be limited to 80% maximum test load and 60% lock-off load for permanent applications.
+Steel capacity should be limited to 80% maximum test load and 60% when using 150 KSI Bars or strands (consult a Williams Engineer for recommendations if using a different steel tendon).
 Geotechnical capacity is a function of ground bond stress characteristics which can be optimized by field procedures.

 Anchor Load Transfer Concepts